DFFlanders/CloudAppHack/lead_hacker_checklist.md

-- [ ] Organise fortnightly meetings to assure everyone is on task.
-- [ ] Play positive, be a helper to everyone (not a boss)
-- [ ] Answer questions daily
-- [ ] Promote the event at local meetups

-- [ ] Thank yous to everyone, especially your event organisers and mentors
--

 ## Lead Hacker

 The 'lead hacker' is reponsible for the overall success of the event.
 You should be a well organised people, able to kindly delegate tasks and ask for help.
 You will have run events before with an understanding for basic community principles: especially inclusion, kindness and a steady hand when things get stressful.